+neard

 Goal Activity/Outcome

 1.1.
 Publish voices of the people of Burma on New publications have been paused since the

 Burma Link's website end of January 2019.
 Past publications

 continue to be available on the website.

 1.2.
 Broaden the audience and reach for voices The book of life stories "Lives on the Line"

 of the people continues to be available for purchasing in

 English and Burmese in Mae Sot, Thailand, and

-in Burmese in book shops in Burma.
-Print and
+in Burmese in book shops in Burma (status

+unclear since the 2021 coup).
+Print and e-book

-e-book versions of the English book are also
+versions of the English book are also available

-available for purchasing at Lulu.com and
+for purchasing at Lulu.com and Amazon.com.

-Amazon.com.

 1.3.
 Undertake projects that let the voices of All projects have been paused since February

 the people be heard 2019.

 1.4.
 Manage Agents of Change Leadership The 3-day Empowered Life and Leadership

 Program Skills (ELLS) course remains freely accessible on

 Burma Link's website online.
 The module is

 also available at the Curriculum Project in Mae

 Sot.

-GOAL (2) Help the world reach in and understand the dynamics in Burma's ethnic areas and on
+GOAL (2) Help the world reach in and understand d the dynamics in Burma's ethnic areas and on

 the Thailand-Burma border

 Goal Activity/Outcome

 2.1.
 Provide international actors with easy Burma Link's English website provides

 access to information on Burma Link's website international actors with a host of background

 information as well as a comprehensive

 collection of resources focusing on Burma's

 conflict and displacement situation.

 All information sharing remained paused in

-2021.
+2022.
 Existing resources continue to be freely

 available online.

 2.2.
 Broaden international audience and reach.
 Burma Link's media updates, including on the

 website, have been paused since February

 2019.

 The number of Burma Link's English Facebook

-page followers stayed around 10,000 in 2021.
+page followers stayed around 10,000 in 2022.

-Updates have been paused since February
+Updates have been paused since February 2019.

-2019.

 The number of Burma Link's Twitter followers

-stayed around 4,900 in 2021.
+stayed around 4,900 in 2022.
 Updates have

 been paused since February 2019.

 GOAL (3) Help the people of Burma understand the dynamics in Burma's ethnic areas and on the

 Thailand-Burma border

 Goal Activity/Outcome

 3.1.
 Provide local actors with easy access to Burma Link's Burmese website provides local

 information on Burma Link's website actors with a host of background information

 on the situation in Burma and on the Thailand-

 Burma border as well as a comprehensive

 collection of resources.
 The website also

 features voices of the people of Burma.

 Updates have been paused since April 2017.

 Continued selling "Lives on the Line" in

-Burmese in book shops inside Burma.
+Burmese in book shops inside Burma (status

+unclear since 2021 coup).

 3.2.
 Broaden Burmese audience and reach The number of Burma Link's Burmese

-Facebook page reduced slightly from around
+Facebook page followers remained around

-3,800 in 2020 to around 3,700 in 2021.

-Updates have been paused since April 2017.
+3700 in 2022.
+Updates have been paused since

+April 2017.

 GOAL (4) Advocacy and influence on policy-making

 Goal Activity/outcome

 4.1.
 Publication and advocacy about IDPs Burma Link's Burma/Myanmar Media

 and/or refugees Monitoring Database continues to be available

 online.
-Updates remained paused in 2021.
+Updates remained paused in 2022.

 4.2.
-Publishing statements/op-eds on current Remained paused in 2021.
+Publishing statements/op-eds on current Remained paused in 2022.

 issues

 4.3.
-Influencing through networking and Remained paused in 2021.
+Influencing through networking and Remained paused in 2022.

+cooperation

-cooperation '
+cooperation